U2EZNeko/PPG-Public/README.md

 # PPG - Plex Playlist Generator

-An automation script to generate daily/weekly Playlists on your Plex Server.
+An automation script to generate daily/weekly music Playlists on your Plex Server.
 Since Spotify disabled playlists through their API, I had to do it myself.